Category Level Experiences

 Empathetic to the nostalgic connection, reimagine the brand’s voice with a modern digital experience.
 The KitchenAid customer is no longer the 1950s housewife making cookies!

 For millennial homeowners, shopping for big life purchases happens on mobile instead of traditional point-of-puchase buying patterns.
-As much as we all loved significant trips to department stores, consumers are no longer pressured to spend hours agonizing over colors and features for a product that feels so societally defining.
+As much as we all loved significant trips to department stores, consumers are no longer pressured to spend hours agonizing over colors and features for a product that feels so societally defining..

-Third party vendors like Target or Bed, Bath & Beyond leave a lot to be desired.
 For a product as meaningful as the Míxer, the D2C experience translates the brand essence and the customer experience in a digital space: expanding customer loyalty to an entire line of products, and a new generation of makers.

 Functional base design outshines third party customer purchasing experience: able to adapt to morphing strategic and brand goals for an array of products.
 The component based experience is intended to support and grow with an entire line of KitchenAid products in the future (Total: 752 SKUs / 322K entries).